Portugal Food Guide

 Arroz Doce (Sweet Rice Pudding)

-A creamy rice pudding flavored with lemon and cinnamon, often garnished with a sprinkle of cinnamon on top.
-It's a comforting dessert enjoyed throughout the year.
+A creamy rice pudding scented with lemon and cinnamon, usually finished with a dusting of cinnamon.
+Eaten year-round.

 Bolo Rei (King Cake)